 Finally revealed with a proper trailer in June 2021, Breath Of The Wild 2 looks set to continue where things were left off in the first Breath Of The Wild, with Link and Zelda finally reunited.
 Things don’t stay normal in Hyrule for long however, and soon we see Link soaring above the clouds and exploring a world that looks like it’s been significantly shaken up since our last stint there.

-Though details are still tight – it’s to be expected, when Nintendo won’t even reveal the title – there’s a surprising amount to be gleaned from the game’s last trailer.
-With that being said, here’s everything we know about The Legend of Zelda: Breath Of The Wild 2.
+Though details are still tight – it’s to be expected, when Nintendo only just revealed the title – there’s a surprising amount to be gleaned from the game’s last trailer.
+With that being said, here’s everything we know about The Legend of Zelda: Tears of the Kingdom.

-The Legend of Zelda: Breath Of The Wild 2 release date, platforms and price
+The Legend of Zelda: Tears of the Kingdom release date, platforms and price

-The Legend Of Zelda: Breath Of The Wild 2 only has a release window for Spring 2023, having just been delayed out of its 2022 window.
-Beyond that, Nintendo has been fairly quiet with sharing a specific launch date.
+The Legend Of Zelda: Tears of the Kingdom only has a release date of May 12, 2023, having been delayed out of its 2022 window.

 The game is coming exclusively to Nintendo Switch.
 No special editions have yet been announced but we would expect it to sell at the stand price as other first-party Nintendo games for £49.99 / $59.99.